-How does the Tribunal work?
+How does NCAT work?

-The Tribunal member will explain to you the order of events at the hearing itself.
-If a party wants to give evidence, they will usually be required to take an oath or affirmation.
+If parties cannot resolve the dispute through conciliation, a Tribunal member will hear the dispute and give both parties the opportunity to explain their case, before making a decision.
 If a party is unhappy with the Tribunal’s decision it can request an internal appeal of the decision, including on questions of law.

 The Residential Tenancies Act 2010 contains a comprehensive set of rules dealing with the payment of rent, changing the amount of rent payable, and resolving rent disputes.

 Tenants must pay their rent by the day set out in their residential tenancy agreement.
-However, a landlord cannot require a tenant to pay more than two weeks’ rent in advance at any time, or pay rent for a period before the end of the previous period for which rent has been paid.
-The tenant will be entitled to a rent receipt after each payment if they pay the rent in person.
+However, a landlord cannot require a tenant to pay more than two weeks’ rent in advance at any time, or to pay rent for a period before the end of the previous period for which rent has been paid.
+The tenant is entitled to a rent receipt after each payment if they pay the rent in person.

 If rent remains unpaid for a period of 14 days, the landlord may give the tenant a ‘non-payment termination notice’ and seek a termination order from the Tribunal to terminate the tenancy if the termination date in the notice passes.
 If the tenant fully pays the amount of rent owing before such a termination order is made, then the Tribunal can only make the termination order if the tenant has frequently failed to pay rent on time.

-Alternatively, if the tenant has overpaid rent, they may give the landlord a written request for repayment of the overpaid rent and, if the landlord does not make the repayment within 14 days, apply to the Tribunal for an order that the landlord must do so.
+Alternatively, if the tenant has overpaid their rent, they may give the landlord a written request for repayment of the overpaid rent and, if the landlord does not make the repayment within 14 days, apply to the Tribunal for an order that the landlord must do so.

-The tenant can also request an order from the Tribunal that the proposed rent increase is excessive, in which case the Tribunal (in its discretion) can specify a maximum amount of rent for 12 months.
+The tenant can also request an order from the Tribunal that the proposed rent increase is excessive, in which case the Tribunal (at its discretion) can specify a maximum amount of rent for 12 months.

 If the tenant has to make urgent repairs (up to a maximum of $1,000) and those repairs were not as a consequence of the tenant breaching their residential tenancy agreement, then the landlord must reimburse the tenant for the cost of those repairs within 14 days after being requested to do so by the tenant.

-If the landlord does not reimburse the tenant, the tenant may apply to the Tribunal for orders requiring reimbursement.
-Alternatively, a tenant can apply to the Tribunal for an order that the landlord is required to carry out the repairs.
+If the landlord does not reimburse the tenant, the tenant may apply to the Tribunal for an order requiring reimbursement.
+Alternatively, a tenant can apply to the Tribunal for an order that the landlord must carry out the repairs.

 Social housing disputes

-- if the landlord is the New South Wales Land and Housing Corporation) has breached the terms of any acceptable behaviour agreement between them.
+- if the landlord is the New South Wales Land and Housing Corporation, the tenant has breached the terms of any acceptable behaviour agreement between the parties.